Discover Who Built Stonehenge

 Due to the positioning of the stones, one of the most popular theories is that Stonehenge was constructed either as some kind of astronomical calendar or as some kind of relic to gods of the sky.
 Later findings of human remains (in there thousands) lead many to believe that the site was an ancient burial ground with the stones and their positioning used by ceremonial purposes, possibly linked to the movements of the sun and the moon.

 Stonehenge is operated and maintained by English Heritage.
 Over the last few years the group have been transforming the Stonehenge visitor experience.
 A new world-class visitor centre, housing museum-quality permanent and temporary exhibitions and a quality shop and café, is now open.
 Stonehenge can be accessed from the A360 road which runs adjacent to the site.
 Visitors need to leave this road at Airmans Corner and drive round to the English Heritage car park.
 There is no charge for parking as long as you have either an English Heritage membership or if you are purchasing a ticket to enter the Stonehenge site.

-Who Built Stonehenge quiz
+Who Built Stonehenge quizview quiz statistics

 If you're ever in England I would recommend a visit to Stonehenge.
 It's only a couple of hours' drive away from London and it's well worth the journey.
 It's located in a lovely part of Southern England surrounded by gorgeous countryside and within touching distance of other historic points of interest such as Bath and the South-West.